 Today marks the anniversary of the Stonewall Uprising, a series of riotous protests at the Stonewall Inn in Greenwich Village that many scholars consider the launching pad for the modern Gay Rights Movement.
-In 1999, GVSHP and the Organization of Lesbian and Gay Designers, gained federal recognition for the site when it became the first place associated with LGBT culture to be listed on the National Register of Historic Places.
+In 1999, GVSHP and the Organization of Lesbian and Gay Architects and Designers, gained federal recognition for the site when it became the first place associated with LGBT culture to be listed on the National Register of Historic Places.

 Located at 51-53 Christopher Street, the Stonewall Inn, like many other gay bars in New York City, was run by members of the Mafia, who were able to skirt around the red tape often thrown in the way for gay establishments seeking liquor licenses.
 Organized crime figures would either obtain illegal liquor licenses or pay police to turn a blind eye to the sale of alcohol.
 Stonewall did not have a liquor license, but was operating as a private club, since “clubs” were not required to have a liquor license.
 However, the sale of liquor was prohibited and Stonewall never had a cash register, keeping money in cigar boxes.
 Admission was strict due to a fear of plainclothes police officers.